 The Bloodfeather set was rebalanced in Update 7 to grant offensive damage type bonuses that read like they were written for daggers specifically. item:bloodfeather-chest grants +25 Cutting and +25 Fire damage. item:bloodfeather-helmet grants +25 Blunt and +25 Ice damage.
 Stack the helm and chest and your basic dagger swing carries four damage type modifiers before any skill node investment.

-Combine the dagger speed with Bloodfeather offensive bonuses and you get a build where one stealth opener routinely one-shots elite mobs in the green and yellow shroud.
-Boss content shifts the math toward sustained DPS, but the opener still removes 30 to 40 percent of a boss health bar before the encounter starts.
+Combine the dagger speed with Bloodfeather offensive bonuses and you get a build where one stealth opener routinely deletes a single elite in the green and yellow shroud.
+Boss content shifts the math toward sustained DPS, but the opener still removes a hefty chunk of a boss health bar before the encounter starts.
+The ceiling on one target is the highest in the game.
+The catch is that the ceiling only exists on one target at a time.

 Stat Priority